serapo/003-Ios-Calculator/README.md

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1: Download or clone project repo on Github

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Create a ios calculator.
+- Step 3: Create Parallax Website

 >>Part-1 HTML Structure